Understanding What The Jones Act Covers

 Employers usually fight workers’ compensation claims, even if the worker clearly suffered a severe injury, and frequently send employees to approved doctors who will downplay or entirely dismiss injured workers’ complaints.
 Additionally, if workers accept workers’ compensation for their injury, they usually waive the right to sue their employer for negligence.

-Work with expert Louisiana Jones Act claims attorneys to maximize compensation for your injuries
+Work with our skilled Jones Act claims attorneys to maximize compensation for your injuries